 The name is the file name, for which no wild cards or pattern matching may be used if you're creating a write file.
-The type can be any one from the list below, or at lease the first letter of one.
-The direction must be READ or WRITE, or at lease their first letters.
+The type can be any one from the list below, or at least the first letter of one.
+The direction must be READ or WRITE, or at least their first letters.

-FILE TYPE MEANING
+FILE TYPE MEANING гтыс LIFE DUTHURS

-PRG Program file

-SEQ Sequential file
+Program file PRG SEO Sequential file

-USR User file
+User file USR

 REL Relative (not implemented in BASIC 2.0)

-OPEN 5, 8, 5, "0: DATA, S, R"
+EXAMPLES: OPEN 5,8,5, "0: DATA, S, R"

-OPEN A, B, C, "0:TEXT, P, W"
+OPEN A,B,C,"0:TEXT, P,W"

-OPEN A, B, C, "0:" + "U, W" (OPENs a write file with a name specified by the string variable A\$)
+OPEN A,B,C,"0:" +A\$+ "U,W" (OPENs a write file with a name specified by the string variable A\$)

-OPEN 2, 8, 2 "@ 0: PHONES, S, W" (replaces old version of the file with a new one)
+OPEN 2,8,2 "@0: PHONES, S, W" (replaces old version of the file with a new one)

-Once a file has been opened for reading or writing, three commands can be used to actually transfer the data.
-These commands are PRINT #, INPUT #, and GET #.
+Once a file has been opened for reading or writing, three commands can be used to actually transfer the data. commands are PRINT#, INPUT#, and GET#.

-PRINT #
+PRINT#

-Directs output to previously opened file.
+PURPOSE: Directs output to previously opened file.

-PRINT # file #, data list (no space allowed between PRINT and #)
+FORMAT: PRINT# file#, data list (no space allowed between

+PRINT and #)

-The PRINT # statement works exactly like PRINT: formatting capabilities for punctuation and data types work just the same.
+The PRINT# statement works exactly like PRINT: formatting capabilities for punctuation and data types work just the same.
 But that means you need to be careful when putting data into files.
 The file number is the one just OPENed and the data list consists of variables and/or text inside quotation marks.